 Romantic Calgary Bay was the destination of choice that evening, and thankfully, Victoria’s immediate reaction to David’s proposal – is this a joke? – wasn’t her last, or we’d never have made it to their big day!

 I was so pleased when Victoria sent me these photos the other day, along with these words.

 The whole process of the ceremony writing seemed quite daunting at first but once we got stuck into it, it actually flowed quite easily.
 Honestly, it was worth every moment of effort to get the ceremony we did.

-Every single person has said to us what an amazing ceremony and many of them have even said it was the best ceremony they’d ever been to which is exactly what we’d hoped for, so thank you!
+Every single person has said to us what an amazing ceremony it was, and many said it was the best they’d ever been to which is exactly what we’d hoped for, so thank you!

 I want every couple I marry to get exactly that reaction from their friends and family, so I count your wedding as ‘Job Done!’, Victoria and David.

 Keep protecting each other from moths and spiders, keep conquering the world one coral reef at a time, and don’t forget what you promised –

 Love is not for sometimes

 For you and for me.